In this section

 The safe discharge of the child is the responsibility both of the hospital and Child Protection.

-A SCAN ("Suspected Child Abuse and Neglect") meeting must be held within 24 hours of admission.
+A SCAN ("Suspected Child Abuse and Neglect") meeting should be held as soon as practicable, and preferably within 24-48 hours of admission.

-This protocol is designed to help coordinate early discussions with Victorian Forensic Paediatric Medical Service, Child Protection and police.
+This protocol is designed to help coordinate early discussions with VFPMS, Child Protection and police.

 SCAN Meeting Resources